Aleksbgbg/Vulkan/README.md

 See the end of this document for a bunch of videos which show off the development progress.

+## Portability
+Yomi is portable and currently runs on Windows, Linux, MacOS, and Android.
+More platforms may be added in the future and the porting process is fairly straightforward (see the cmake build files).

 ## How to Build and Run
 Clone with:
 ```bash
 git clone --recurse-submodules https://github.com/Aleksbgbg/Yomi
 ```

-For UNIX systems (MacOS, Linux), download and install the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/), cmake, and C and C++ compilers on your system if needed, then run these commands from the project directory:
+You must have the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/), cmake, and your favourite C and C++ compilers installed on your system for the project to build.

+You can build and run the project on desktop systems using these commands from the project's root directory:
 ```bash
 cmake -B cmake-build-debug
 cmake --build cmake-build-debug -j 8